Skip to main content

 Resistance Training, especially compound movements involving large muscle groups (like squats, deadlifts, and bench presses) performed with sufficient intensity and volume, has been consistently shown to elicit a significant, albeit temporary, increase in testosterone levels post-workout.
 This acute spike is part of the signaling cascade that promotes muscle protein synthesis and long-term adaptation.
 The body responds to this demand by upregulating the systems needed for growth and repair.

 Chronic Endurance Training, such as long-distance running, can have a different effect.
-While moderate cardiovascular exercise is beneficial for overall health, excessive endurance training can lead to elevated and a suppressed HPG axis.
+While moderate cardiovascular exercise is beneficial for overall health, excessive endurance training can lead to elevated cortisol levels and a suppressed HPG axis.
 This is particularly true when combined with inadequate caloric intake.
 The body interprets this state as one of chronic stress and energy depletion, leading it to downregulate reproductive and anabolic functions.

 Regular physical activity, especially strength training, is a key factor in boosting and maintaining healthy testosterone levels.